well as working as a counsellor and clinical supervisor in private practice,

 In private practice, Sue works with adults and young people over the age of 12 to offer support with everyday issues such as anxiety and low mood as well as major life experiences such as loss and relationship breakdown.
 Sue has particular experience in working with 'teenage issues' and with psychological trauma and dissociation including working with abuse survivors.

 Sue uses the person-centred listening skills of her originally training in combination with tools and approaches that meet the needs of individual clients.
-This can includes CBT, solution-focused approaches, attachment based approaches and a trauma informed approach to working with complex abuse and dissociation.
+This can includes CBT, solution-focused approaches, attachment- based approaches, mindfulness and a trauma informed approach to working with complex abuse and dissociation.

 As a trainer Sue offers a unique